-Just over a month ago, followers of our Instagram page were able to tune into our first ever live-stream interview, featuring renowned multi-instrumentalist Adrián Terrazas Gonzales.
+Just over a month ago, followers of our Instagram page were able to tune into our first ever live-stream interview, featuring renowned The Mars Volta and T.R.A.M. instrumentalist Adrián Terrazas Gonzales.

-He’s often cited for his influential body of work with progressive icons like T.R.A.M. and The Mars Volta, and has a fantastically informative guest appearance on Pedals and Effects we’re sure the majority of our readers are familiar with as well.
+He’s cited for his influential body of work with progressive icons in several genres, and has a fantastically informative guest appearance on Pedals and Effects we’re sure the majority of our readers are familiar with as well.

 But his recent work with bands like Candiria, Parazít, and Lee McKinney’s (Born of Osiris) solo project demonstrate an even larger scope of artistic ambitions.
 Even with multiple awards and countless great records already attached to his name, Terrazas Gonzalez seems all but poised to swoop in yet again somehow with another grandiose movement of kind.
 But where?
 And how?

 In the following transcription, Adrián speaks candidly with our Deputy Editor Michael Whiteside about the importance of self-care, meeting The Mars Volta, and how settling down into a “new normal” isn’t something that’s going to happen any time soon.

 FB: I think it’s going… sweet.
 We can see some people already.
 Excellent, thank you Adrián so much again for being with us, just so everyone knows our guest today is Adrian Terrazas González; you know him from T.R.A.M., Mars Volta, Big Sir, Halo Orbit… thanks for being here… you want to just dive right in?

 Adrián: Yeah, go ahead!
 I have a class right after this so let’s do it.

 FB: Let’s start with a little bit about our roots, you were about eleven years old when you stated taking it pretty seriously?